chec/commerce.js/docs/01_Products.md

 This section of the documentation goes through the core [products](#list-products) resource and [categories](#categories) which can be associated with products.
-Anytime we indicate **product catalog**, we are referring to entities that you would work with when developing your product listing or product details pages.
+Anytime we indicate **product catalog**, we are referring to entities that you would work with when developing your product listing or product detail pages.

 [Products](/docs/api/?shell#products) in **Chec** are one of the core resources with all the data properties to out your frontend.
 A product is something you sell eg. physical items, services or digital goods and downloads.
 Requests to the